aarond10/https_dns_proxy/README.md

 `https_dns_proxy` is a light-weight DNS&lt;--&gt;HTTPS, non-caching translation proxy for the [RFC 8484][rfc-8484] DNS-over-HTTPS standard.
-It receives regular (UDP) DNS requests and issues them via DoH.
+It receives regular (UDP or TCP) DNS requests and issues them via DoH.

 [Google's DNS-over-HTTPS][google-doh] service is default, but [Cloudflare's service][cloudflare-doh] also works with trivial commandline flag